Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played 10 games, with four wins against the spread.
+- Florida Atlantic has four wins against the spread in 10 games this season.

-- This season, the Owls won ATS in their only game as an underdog of 10.5 points or more.
+- The Owls have been underdogs by 10.5 points or more once this year and covered the spread.

-- Florida Atlantic's games this year have hit the over on three of 10 set point totals (30%).
+- Florida Atlantic has hit the over in 30% of its opportunities this year (three times over 10 games with a set point total).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it scores more than 28.6 points.
+- When Florida Atlantic scores more than 28.6 points, it is 3-0-1 against the spread and 4-0 overall.

-- In games that Florida Atlantic piles up more than 431.0 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- When Florida Atlantic piles up over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- The Owls have turned the ball over 14 times, eight fewer times than the Hilltoppers have forced turnovers (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.